Swiss Family Treehouse at Magic Kingdom

-Swiss Family Treehouse is located at the Magic Kingdom in Walt Disney World.
+Swiss Family Treehouse is an original opening day attraction at Magic Kingdom in Walt Disney World.
 For most, this timeless attraction is well worth taking a walk through during your vacation.

 Here are a few details for the Swiss Family Treehouse.